Livonian Army¶

 Organisation¶

-The Army is organised into four operational commands and a training establishment:
+The Army is organised into two operational commands plus an Army Aviation Regiment, an International Detachment, and a Training and Doctrine establishment.

 Northern Command¶